PowerDNS/pdns/docs/settings.rst

 ------------------------

 -  IP ranges, separated by commas
+-  Default: 127.0.0.0/8,::1

 Allow DNS updates from these IP ranges.
+Set to empty string to honour ``ALLOW-DNSUPDATE-FROM`` in ``domainmetadata``.

 .. _setting-allow-notify-from: